gautam-shirodkar/gautam-shirodkar/README.md

-### Hi there 👋, I'm Gautam Shirodkar
+### Hey there! 👋, I'm Gautam Shirodkar

-I'm a passionate software developer based in Goa India. 👨‍💻
+I'm an enthusiastic software developer hailing from the beautiful coastal state of Goa, India. 👨‍💻

 ## About Me